multi-build/multibuild/README.rst

 See ``travis_osx_steps.sh`` to review source order.

-The OSX build / test and phase are on the OSX VM started by travis-ci.
+The macOS build / test and phase are on the macOS VM started by travis-ci.
 Therefore any environment variable defined in the ``.travis.yml`` or bash shell scripts listed above are available for your build and test.